Skip to main content

 Monitoring schedules are protocol-dependent but follow a general cadence.
 An initial follow-up blood test is typically performed three to six months after starting therapy.
 This first check-in is critical.
 It provides the first objective data on how your body is responding to the initial dosage and allows for any necessary early-course corrections.

-For instance, with (TRT), this first test confirms whether serum testosterone levels have entered the therapeutic range.
+For instance, with testosterone replacement therapy (TRT), this first test confirms whether serum testosterone levels have entered the therapeutic range.
 For peptide therapy using growth hormone secretagogues, it assesses the response of Insulin-like Growth Factor 1 (IGF-1), the primary mediator of growth hormone’s effects.
 Subsequent monitoring occurs at regular intervals, usually annually, once stability is achieved.
 This ensures long-term safety and efficacy, confirming that the hormonal environment remains balanced over time.

 Monitoring Specific Hormone Protocols